kismetwireless/kismet-docs/readme/025-config_files.md

 ### Configuration Format

 Configuration files are plain text.

-Lines beginning with a `#` are comments, and are ignored.
+Any lines beginning with a `#` are comments, and are ignored.

+Typically, example or default values are provided in comments; to enable or change that option, uncomment the line and set it accordingly - or better yet, put it in your `kismet_site.conf` file, details below.

 Configuration options all take the form of:
    `option=value`